xLalice/myIP/README.md

 If you wish to use or contribute to the project, follow these steps:point_down::

 - Fork the project
-- Replace in API_KEY.js file the key with you own key:
+- Replace in API_KEY_EXAMPLE.js file the key with you own key:
   > `const API_KEY = 'YOUR_API_KEY'` >`export default API_KEY`
+- Rename API_KEY_EXAMPLE.js in API_KEY.js
 - Create a feature branch
   > git checkout -b feature/NewFeature
 - Commit your changes